-The UJA1167 is a mini high-speed CAN System Basis Chip (SBC) containing an ISO 11898-2/5 compliant HS-CAN transceiver and an integrated 5 V/100 mA supply for a microcontroller.
+The UJA1168 is a mini high-speed CAN System Basis Chip (SBC) containing an ISO 11898-2/5/6 compliant HS-CAN transceiver and an integrated 5 V/100 mA supply for a microcontroller.
 It also features a watchdog and a Serial Peripheral Interface (SPI).
-The UJA1167 can be operated in very low-current Standby and Sleep modes with bus and local wake-up capability and supports ISO 11898-6 compliant autonomous CAN biasing.
+The UJA1168 can be operated in very low-current Standby and Sleep modes with bus and local wake-up capability and supports ISO 11898-6 compliant CAN partial networking by means of a selective wake-up function.
 The microcontroller supply is switched off in Sleep mode.
-The UJA1167TK version contains a battery-related high-voltage output (INH) for controlling an external voltage regulator, while the UJA1167TK/VX is equipped with a 5 V sensor supply (VEXT).
+The UJA1168TK and UJA1168TK/FD versions contain a battery-related high-voltage output (INH) for controlling an external voltage regulator, while the UJA1168TK/VX and UJA1168TK/VX/FD are equipped with a 5 V sensor supply (VEXT).